-At our school we aim to ensure that key Christian values underpin the unique ethos of our school and are central to everything we undertake.
-Explicit reference to these is often made during collective worship and they are a regular theme for exploration during class-based ‘Thought and Reflection’ sessions.
+At our school, we aim to ensure that key Christian values underpin the unique ethos of our school, and are central to everything we undertake.
+Explicit reference to these are often made during Collective Worship, and they are a regular theme for exploration during class-based ‘Thought and Reflection’ sessions.

 Our school has 5 Christian values that are embedded in school life.
 They are :-

 In the book of Genesis is the story of Joseph.
 How did he demonstrate these values through his life?

 The DfE have recently reinforced the need to:

 "Create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

 The Government set out its definition of British values in the 2011 Prevent Strategy, and these values were reiterated in 2014.

 Within our school’s Christian ethos these values reflect our school values and are reinforced regularly in the following ways: